-Certificate Type Uniqueness Determination TLS Certificate Inclusion of the Domain Name in the Certificate.
+Certificate Type Uniqueness Determination TLS Server Certificate Inclusion of the Domain Name in the Certificate.
 Domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers ("ICANN").
-S/MIME Certificate Mailbox-Validated: A verified unique email address.
-Organization-Validated: The combination of a unique email address and the organization's name.
+Organization Validated: The combination of Subscriber's organization name and headquarters' location, which may include locality, state/province and country.
+S/MIME Certificate Mailbox-validated: A verified unique Mailbox Address.
+Organization-validated: The combination of a unique Mailbox Address and the organization's name.